 The Leverage Inventory provides a structured way to think about influence and measures how we try to influence the world.
 Most of us have go-to moves for influencing other people, habits we’ve developed over a lifetime.
 These go-to moves typically draw on a limited range of influence tools.
 The Leverage Inventory, on the other hand, covers a broad set of influence tools, provides a framework for mentally organizing them, and detailed behavior for implementing them.
 It is built on decades of research in psychology, draws on insights from politics, business, and nonprofits, and is empirically validated.

 Thousands of students, including those in the Wharton MBA and Executive MBA programs, and Wharton Executive Education participants, have taken the Leverage Inventory over the past 12 years.
 It has been taught in a range of courses including Leadership, Power & Politics, Negotiation, Organizational Behavior and Decision-Making.
 It has been used both as a self assessment and a 360 assessment.
 In addition to its use at Wharton, it has also been used by educators and learners at Columbia University, New York University, University of California San Diego, University of Texas at Austin, and Yale University.
-Throughout its application in these settings, the Leverage Inventory
+Throughout its application in these settings, the Leverage Inventory has been refined by working with the people applying the tools in a real world setting.

 To learn more about Leverage Inventory on the People Lab platform, watch this short video.